 Since then, the institution has continually expanded.
 In 1992, the college was renamed the De La Salle University College of Medicine.
 On April 7, 1994, the De La Salle University Angelo King Medical Research Center (DLSU-AKMRC) was established.
-In June 1994, the management of the College of Physical Therapy which was then part of DLSU-Aguinaldo (now DLSU-Dasmariñas) was turned over to the De La Salle University College of Medicine.
+In June 1994, the management of the College of Physical Therapy, which was established in 1982 as part of DLSU-Aguinaldo (now DLSU-Dasmariñas), was turned over to the De La Salle University College of Medicine .
 By June 1995, the complex consisting of the College of Medicine, University Medical Center, College of Physical Therapy, and DLSU-AKMRC was named De La Salle University – Health Sciences Campus or DLSU-HSC under the ownership and administration of the St. Bro.
 Miguel Febres Cordero Medical Education Foundation.

 Today DLSMHSI takes pride in being the innovative leader in health care, education, and medical research in the region.

-At present, the Institute offers academic programs through its seven colleges: Medicine, Rehabilitation Sciences, Medical Radiation Technology, Nursing, Pharmacy, Medical Laboratory Science, and Humanities and Sciences and a Special Health Sciences Senior High School.
+At present, the Institute offers academic programs through its seven colleges: Medicine, Rehabilitation Sciences, Medical Imaging and Therapy, Nursing, Pharmacy, Medical Laboratory Science, and Humanities and Sciences and a Special Health Sciences Senior High School.
 As it continuously pursues academic excellence, the Institute prides itself with the consistent outstanding performance of its graduates in licensure examinations.

 The DLSUMC has also expanded its reach and services with the establishment of a separate Medical Arts Center for its outpatients, and advanced diagnostic and therapeutic services that are unrivalled in the region.